nextgis/docs_data/source/type_change.rst

    :align: center
    :width: 16cm

-* In the pop-up window set the format, the name and the path to the new file.
+* In the pop-up window set a format, a name and a path to a new file.
 Press “OK”.

 .. figure:: _static/type_change2.png
    :name: type_change2